GuillaumeErhard/Neural-Net-visualisation-with-MATLAB/README.md

 ![nn_graph_sizehidden_compare](https://cloud.githubusercontent.com/assets/25333848/24522101/c4f56242-158e-11e7-95a5-7bcf2cc93f01.gif)

-What I observed was that going over 8 layer didn't improve much our algorithm.
-Except if an overfit and a 100 % accuracy was wanted.
-And as first expected, taking more complex algorithm, is detrimental to reach a high enough accuracy.
+What I first assumed was that going over 8 layer didn't improve much our algorithm.
+And it could prevent an overfit with a high number of iteration.
+And as first thought, taking more complex algorithm, is detrimental to reach a high enough accuracy.

 To look at this effect, I searched for the moment where the accuracy increase begins to stabilize, which I estimated at about 70 iterations, and it is strangely consistent throughout all the models.
 Also looking at what accuracy were the neural nets after X amounts of iterations